pesho-ivanov/martinus.github.io/_drafts/2022-08-27-hashmap-bench-01.md

 : Copying and iterating the map is comparatively slow.
 The map is highly sensitive to the used hash, and benchmarks are incredibly slow (timeout) out when bad hash is used.
 E.g. `std::hash` or `boost::hash` for number types.

 About
-: Website:<a href="https://abseil.io/docs/cpp/guides/container">https://abseil.io/docs/cpp/guides/container</a>, Tested version: [736458b5 (master)](https://github.com/abseil/abseil-cpp), License: `Apache License 2.0`
+: Website: [https://abseil.io/docs/cpp/guides/container](https://abseil.io/docs/cpp/guides/container), Tested version: [736458b5 (master)](https://github.com/abseil/abseil-cpp), License: `Apache License 2.0`

 ### <a name="absl__node_hash_map"/> absl::node_hash_map [↑](#table)